 extraordinary vacancy means a vacancy that occurs under section 2.34(1);

-the office means the office of deputy mayor or deputy president.
+office means the office of deputy mayor or deputy president.

 7. When the council elects the deputy mayor or deputy president

 (1) If the local government has an elector mayor or president the office of deputy mayor or deputy president is to be filled as the first matter dealt with —